 FLIGHT SEEING TOURS

-During Iditarod week in mid-March, take a ride with us to Safety, the final checkpoint on the Iditarod trail just 22 miles east of Nome.
+During Iditarod week in mid-March, take a ride with us along the Iditarod trail just east of Nome.
 From the air you can see the mushers making the final trek from Safety to Nome.
-Look for seals sunning themselves under the spring sun, fox and of course muskoxen in the hills.
-Take a 30-minute break at Safety to meet the checkers, vets, mushers and dogs, and grab a drink or snack from the bar.
+Look for seals sunning themselves under the spring sun, fox, and of course muskoxen in the hills.

-Twin Peaks Adventures is a helicopter fly out fishing guide service based in Nome.
-They use Bering Air’s helicopter service to access remote streams on the Seward Peninsula.
-Learn to fly fish or expand your skills.
-Enjoy delicious meals and a comfortable cabin just outside of Nome.
-Visit their website for more information on guided helicopter fly fishing expeditions and drop off float trips.
+Twin Peaks Adventures is a fly fishing guide service based in Nome.
+They use Bering Air’s helicopter service to access remote locations on the Seward Peninsula for August fishing tours.
+Learn to fly fish, expand your skills, or take that trip of a lifetime to Alaska.
+Enjoy hosted accommodations and delicious meals in our comfortable cabins just north of Nome.
+Visit their website for more information on these unique and limited adventure trips.